Religion in Circassia

 Religion in Circassia refers to religious presence in historical Circassia and modern-day Adygea, Kabardino-Balkaria, Krasnodar Krai and Karachai-Cherkessia.
 The majority of ethnic Circassians today are Muslim while a minority retain Orthodox Christian or pagan beliefs.
 Historically, Circassians were predominantly Christians from the 3rd century to the 16th century, and later they gradually began converting to Islam.

 History

 Circassia gradually went through following various religions: Paganism, Christianity, and then Islam.

 Paganism

+A Zichian wheel, representing the articulation of the universe from the center.